JeannetteE/UppsalaWorkshop/README.md

 # Uppsala University Library - Data Science Workshop

-One day with introduction to OpenRefine, Github and VosViewer for Librarians at Uppsala University Library prepared, planned and collected planned by Jeannette Ekstrøm, DTU Library.[jeek@dtu.dk](mailto:jeek@dtu.dk)
+One day with introduction to OpenRefine, Github and VosViewer for Librarians at Uppsala University Library prepared, planned and collected by Jeannette Ekstrøm, DTU Library - [jeek@dtu.dk](mailto:jeek@dtu.dk)

 ## In order to create this "teaching material" GitHub Pages have been used